Programs and Services

 Agricultural Environmental Management

-AEM is a voluntary program that helps farmer make cost-effective decisions to improve efficiency and increase productivity while protecting and conserving our natural resources.
-The District helps ag producers develop comprehensive farm plans.
 A Tier 1 questionnaire is the first step.
 To get started, Click here.
 Send your completed Tier 1 to the District office: 25451 State Route 12, Watertown, NY 13601.

-Agricultural Non Point Source Grant Program
+Agricultural Non-Point Source Grant Program

 The District works with landowners to prepare grant proposals.
 If awarded, NYS Ag and Markets funds the project on a cost-share basis.
 All projects are geared toward protecting Jefferson County’s natural resources.
 Past projects include: